 Rose Hirano is a long term practitioner and has been teaching Kadampa Buddhism and meditation for over 10 years.
 Rose is a student on the Teacher Training Program and shares Buddha’s teachings in a way that is applicable to everyone’s busy daily life.
 She is a warm-hearted and dedicated volunteer member of the spiritual community.

-Rose teaches regular courses at KMCC as well as the class in Richmond Hill.
+Rose teaches regular courses at KMCC as well as branch classes.

 Anne Gruel is a student on the Foundation Program and has been studying and practising Kadampa Buddhism for many years.
 Anne uses her experience as a parent to show how Buddha’s teachings – the Dharma – can be skilfully integrated into daily life and she is passionate about bringing those benefits to young people.